Essential Quality: 2020: Two-Year-Old Season

 His win in the Breeders' Futurity gave Essential Quality an automatic entry in the Breeders' Cup Juvenile, held on November 6 at Keeneland.
 In a field of 14, Essential Quality went off as the 7-2 second choice behind the undefeated Jackie's Warrior, winner of the Saratoga Special Stakes, Hopeful Stakes, and Champagne Stakes.
 Essential Quality broke poorly and bumped into Keepmeinmind to his outside, then settled into midpack.
-Jackie's Warrior pressed a fast early pace set by Dreamer's Disease then took the lead turning to the stretch.
-He was then joined by longshot Hot Rod Charlie, who briefly took the lead.
+Jackie's Warrior pressed a fast early pace set by Dreamer's Disease, then took the lead turning to the stretch.
+He was joined by longshot Hot Rod Charlie, who briefly took the lead.
 Meanwhile, Essential Quality made a wide move on the final turn and slowly gained ground.
-With a furlong remaining, he switched leads and produced a closing burst to win by three-quarters of a length over Hot Rod Charlie, with Keepmeinmind closing late for third and Jackie's Warrior hanging on for fourth.
+With a furlong remaining, he switched leads and produced a closing burst to win by three-quarters of a length over Hot Rod Charlie, with Keepmeinmind closing for third and Jackie's Warrior hanging on for fourth.

 "I had a perfect trip, a beautiful trip," said Saez.
 "I knew there was going to be a lot of speed so we were in the right spot.
 At the three-eighths [pole], he gave me that kick so I knew we had a chance to win the race.
 He can run all day."

 "It's so exciting to win any Breeders' Cup race, but when you have a 2-year-old colt that is a homebred... it's the cherry on top," said Jimmy Bell, the president of Godolphin's U.S. operations.
 "So much of the farm staff was able to come over and watch because this is in our own backyard.
 That's where the joy is: in celebrating with people who put so much time in behind the scenes of all this.
 It made it so special to have the team here, and it's a tribute to Sheikh Mohammed and his overall breeding plan."